uniibu/remix-ide/docs/ai.md

 # AI Tools

 Remix has its own AI tool named **RemixAI** and a sub-project called **RemixAI Copilot** for code completion.

-When you load Remix, the RemixAI Assistant appears in the Right Side Panel.
+When you load Remix, the **RemixAI Assistant** appears in the Right Side Panel.

 ![RemixAI Assistant Right Side Panel.](images/ai/remixai-right-panel.png)

+// David put the info about the minimize button here from Release 0.71

-RemixAI is also used in the:
+RemixAI is also integrated into other parts of the tool.

-- **Explain contract** icon at the button of the Main Panel when a .sol file is active.
+- **Explaining a contract** icon at the button of the Main Panel when a .sol file is active.
-- **Explain this error** button when an error is thrown in the Solidity Compiler
+- **Explaining compiler errors** button when an error is thrown in the Solidity Compiler
 - **Right-click menu options** of the Editor
-- **Triple slash** (///) for prepending an AI code request in a file in the Editor
+- **Code requests in the Editor** by prepending an AI code request in a file with a double slash (//).

-## Choosing an LLM for Code explanations
+## Choosing an LLM for code explanations

-In the RemixAI Assistant, you can choose which LLM to use for Code Explanations.
+In the RemixAI Assistant, there is a choice of LLMs for use in **code explanations** and in the AI Assistant.
 The default LLM is MistralAI.
-But just click the MistralAI button and a modal will popup where you can select Anthropic, OpenAI, or MistralAI.
+But click the MistralAI button and a modal will popup where you can select Anthropic, OpenAI, or MistralAI.

 ![RemixAI LLM dropdown menu.](images/ai/llm-dropdown.png)

+## Natural languages and RemixAI
+The RemixAI Assitant will respond to a question in the language that it is asked.

+## Computer languages and RemixAI
+RemixAI will be able to answer questions about Solidity, JS/TS, Vyper and other computer languages.

-## Adding Context to the LLM
+## Adding context to the LLM

 Clicking the `@Add context` button will bring up a modal where you can set the context of your request.